kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 ## Sequential Circuits

 Up to this point, we've only talked about writing code to generate circuits that have no concept of time or state.
-We'll now take a look at how we can use Bluespec to describe sequential circuits, which are cycle-driven (by an implicit clock--we're going to skip in this guide talking about designs that use multiple clocks) and can store state across cycles.
+We'll now take a look at how we can use Bluespec to describe sequential circuits, which are cycle-driven (by an implicit clock—we're going to skip in this guide talking about designs that use multiple clocks) and can store state across cycles.

 ### Interfaces